vaishnavitv/vaishnavitv/README.md

 :muscle: Make it a top priority to use clear and concise language in all written and verbal communication without any exceptions whatsoever.

-:star: Cultivate an environment of inclusivity and acceptance that leaves no one feeling undervalued or disrespected under any circumstances.
+:star: Cultivate an environment of inclusivity and acceptance that leaves no one feeling undervalued or disrespected.

 :herb: Insist on open communication and active listening so that every team member feels heard and understood without question.